Welcome to our fabric glossary.

 This is made of 97% cotton and 3% elastane.
 The stretch in Ribbed Knit makes it perfect for trimming of cuffs, waistbands and necks.
 See our variety of Ribbed Knits here.

 A lightweight, wind resistant, and water resistant fabric, Ripstop uses a reinforcing technique making them resistant to tearing.
-Many uses are for outdoor wear and equipment as well as outdoor flags.
+Mainly used for outdoor wear and equipment as well as outdoor flags.
 Available here is our patterend Ripstops.

 Back to top